roxk/packaged-oop-winrt-server-app-extension/README.md

 With AppX Manifest supporting Out-Of-Process WinRT Server, we don't have to do anything, and the package would automatically broadcast to the system that a WinRT server is available.
 No more adding CLSID to registry and suffer from registry pollution/breakage (granted, pacakged COM server enjoys similar benefit).

 The last bits of the puzzle comes from new features of Windows 11/WASDK.
 One of them is Dynamic Dependency.
-Packaged WinRT server is good, but due to its binary lookup rules, it only works when the client can locate the binary that handles the activation request.
+Packaged WinRT server is good, but due to binary lookup rules for class activation request handler, it only works when the client can locate the binary that handles the activation request.

 If the packaged WinRT server comes from a known package, all a client has to do is to declare a dependency on the package.
 However, if the WinRT server comes from downstream packages - like in the case of widget or Dev Home - there is no trivial way to locate the binary which would handle the activation request even though an app had declared it in the manifest.